Chrislee1996/CourseSearch-Client/README.md

 * As a user, I want to be able to click on the course I am interested in and add it to my profile to save for later

-* As a user, I want to be able to share what courses I am taking to other users and share my journey

 ## MVPs of this project